Chapter 14 : Photographs

 Hermione's face fell.
 "Did someone stupefy him?"

 "No, stupid!
-He was looking at you
+He was looking at you!"
+Amy told her.

 "Oh, stop it.
 He didn't notice a thing, " said Hermione, trying to sound nonchalent, but she couldn't help grinning.